 The region was ‘discovered’ in the mid 1960’s after various pieces of scientific research from Professor Harold Olmo (USA) and Dr John Gladstones (Australia) identified it as a potentially great grape growing region.

-Since the first significant commercial planting of vines in 1967 the Margaret River Wine Region has built an international reputation as a true home of fine wine capable of achieving parity and more with the world’s best.
+Since the first significant commercial planting of vines that are still producing wine in 1967 the Margaret River Wine Region has built an international reputation as a true home of fine wine capable of achieving parity and more with the world’s best.

 For more information on the history of the region visit the Margaret River & Districts Historical Society website.

 How it All Began – By Peter Forrestal

 The Margaret River Wine Region was first planted by Perth cardiologist, Tom Cullity, who was influenced primarily by a 1966 research paper of University of Western Australia agronomist, Dr John Gladstones.
 In it, he examined the Margaret River’s suitability for viticulture.
 He believed that the only possible disadvantage of the region could be its heavy winter rainfall which would necessitate choosing vineyard land which had good drainage.

 The planting at Vasse Felix in 1967 signalled the beginnings of a wine industry in the region.
 It was quickly followed by Moss Wood (1969), Cape Mentelle (1970), Cullen (1971), Sandalford (1972), Leeuwin Estate, Woodlands and Wrights (1973).